-Are renters in Shenandoah County required to buy renter's insurance?
+Are tenants in Shenandoah County required to pay for renter's insurance?

-The Commonwealth of Virginia does not require that renters in Shenandoah County to purchase a renter's insurance policy.
-However, leases prepared by our property managers require that renters buy a renter's insurance policy to cover losses of the tenant's personal property due to theft, fire, tenant negligence, or if someone is injured at the rental property.
-A’s insurance policy protects the property from loss, but not the tenant’s personal property if it is damaged, destroyed or stolen.
+The Commonwealth of Virginia does not require that tenants in Shenandoah County to obtain renter’s insurance.
+However, our leases require that tenants buy renter’s insurance to cover losses of the tenant's personal property due to theft, fire, renter negligence, or if someone is injured at the property.
+A’s insurance policy protects the rental dwelling from loss, but not the tenant’s personal property if it is damaged, destroyed or stolen.
 Please contact your insurance agent to let them know that you are putting your property into service.

 Landlord Reference

-a useful archive for landlords in Shenandoah County
+a good reference for landlords in Shenandoah County

 - Collections and evictions